 - Online-to-offline search value is exploding with ‘near me’ searches

-- The rise of ‘Micro-Moments’ and how to optimise for ‘near me’ search queries
+- The rise of ‘Micro-Moments’ and how to optimize for ‘near me’ search queries

 To wrap up